 The Glacier Dynamics group at the University of Idaho consists of team members working and learning together to reveal the factors controlling the rapid response of glaciers and ice sheets to environmental forcings.
-They use geophysical techniques such as seismology, remote sensing, and modeling to understand glacier dynamics, including iceberg calving, water flow through glaciers, and the ice flow response to variable glacier hydrology.
+We use geophysical techniques such as seismology, remote sensing, and modeling to understand glacier dynamics, including iceberg calving, water flow through glaciers, and the ice flow response to variable glacier hydrology.
 Our group is part of the Department of Geological Sciences.